 Goal and Action #(s) Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Goal 2, Action 3 In the first year of the implementation of the new local control and accountability plan, feedback from our educational partners was used to analyze the impact of the goals and actions as well as to continue to prioritize and align spending to actions/metrics.
 Specifically, feedback came from annual surveys from families, staff, and learners.
 It was determined that while progress was made in this action item in the 24-25 school year, funding should continue to make lasting progress.
-While the percentage of English Learners making progress toward English proficiency on the California Dashboard is green (45.7% making progress), the percentage of learners reclassified in 2023 is was lower than desired, at 6% reclassified, demonstrating that planned supplemental and concentration grant funding in the past has shown some results but needs to be continued.
-Survey response data for academic engagement for English Learners was 17% lower than the all-student group.
-There is a strong need to continue delivering ongoing, effective ELD programming and instruction with an emphasis on learner buy-in and engagement.
+53.8% of English Learners are making progress toward English proficiency on the California Dashboard, However, reclassification rates remain low (6% in 2022-2023) Additionally, survey response data for academic engagement and school fit for English Learners was lower than the all student group.
+There is a strong need to deliver ongoing, effective ELD programming and instruction.
 The school will continue to use data platforms to design and implement personalized ELD programs for each learner based on evidence and learner growth, engage English Language families and community, provide professional development for credentialed teachers and classified staff, and purchase materials related to ELD programming.
-The school will also purchase and implement a new ELD-designated curriculum to address engagement with ELD programming.
-Success will be tracked through California Dashboard data, reclassification data, annual surveys, and monthly observation and discussion in leadership and operations meetings. (metric 2.9, 2.10)
+The school will also purchase and implement a new ELD-designated curriculum to address low rates of progress.
+Success will be tracked through California Dashboard data, reclassification data, annual surveys, and monthly observation and discussion in leadership and operations meetings (metric 2.9, 2.10)